Established in 2010

 Best Season to Climb

-The best seasons to climb Mera Peak are March to May and October to November, as these coincide with the peak trekking season in the Everest region.
-These months specifically offer favorable weather conditions making the climb much more manageable.
+The best seasons to climb Mera Peak are March to May and October to November, as these provide the best weather windows to climb in Nepal.

 However, climbing in winter (December to February) is also becoming more popular, although the cold temperatures, high winds, and unstable weather make it more challenging.
 Therefore, climbers with less experience are recommended to attempt Mera Peak during the prime seasons for better chances of a successful climb and also reduces associated dangers of the adventure.